LightsRedemption/giovannyrosales/_pages/about.md

 Aside from all the basic academia things, I love video games, dancing, music and movies.
 I took a gap year after my undergraduate to learn different things unrelated to physics and picked up on some Blender skills, music software skills, and acting skills.
 I actually loved the arts so much that I auditioned for Julliard, the number one school in the arts!
 Obviously I didn't get in... but I believe in taking risks I would otherwise regret in life!
 I enjoy spontaneity and spending times with others, lerning their stories and how they can influence my own work in astrophysics.

-Stay Curious and Be Friendly UwU
+Stay Curious, Have Fun and Be Friendly UwU

 <hr>